mattlokes/onash2/docs/index.md

 To set up a RAID 1 Array follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-create-raid-arrays-with-mdadm-on-ubuntu-18-04#creating-a-raid-1-array).

-** Tip, if you are drives are new you can use the follow argument to your mdadm create command [--assume-clean](https://superuser.com/questions/438520/mdadm-raid-fast-setup-with-empty-drives).
+**Tip: If your drives are new you can use the follow argument to your mdadm create command [--assume-clean](https://superuser.com/questions/438520/mdadm-raid-fast-setup-with-empty-drives).
 This stops you wasting resources copying 4TB (in my case) of 0s for 14 hours... **

 ## Status OLED